Intravenous (IV) Sedation Dentistry

 Elderly patients as a group tend to avoid dental visits for a variety of reasons, including more pressing medical concerns, anxiety about treatment, the hardship of transportation, or fixed incomes.
 Once their oral health has reached an unmanageable point, fear and embarrassment further keep these patients away from the dentist.

 For elderly patients embarrassed or fearful of their current oral state, sedation dentistry provides the opportunity for Drs.
 Austin, Hachem or Carlson to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!

 It may be especially difficult for people with disabilities to obtain access to proper dental care.
 They must find a dentist who is skilled and compassionate, and who can provide services for which some dentists may not be qualified.
 At Orbis Dental Group, we provide the expertise, state-of-the-art equipment, and dedication to assisting special-needs patients necessary to ensure great oral care for our patients.

 Disabled patients may face added challenges in maintaining their oral health.
 Their disability may make it difficult to brush or floss regularly; they may also suffer a severe gag reflex, or dry mouth as a result of medication.
 Drs.
-Austin and Hachem meet these challenges with sedation dentistry for the disabled.
+Austin, Hachem and Carlson meet these challenges with sedation dentistry for the disabled.
 Drs.
-Austin and Hachem are skilled in anesthesia for special-needs patients, and can ease the fear associated with out-of-control oral hygiene with one visit.
+Austin, Hachem and Carlson are skilled in anesthesia for special-needs patients, and can ease the fear associated with out-of-control oral hygiene with one visit.

 Sedation Dentistry for the Fearful